qbleuse/AWS-SAMUEL/Documentation/Walkthrough/CreateSession.md

 First check if it is a LAN session and fallback if it is, and also check if we actually can start the session.

 If we can, we create the body of an http request.
-We choose a POST request, as we need to send the session's data to Gamel;ift for it to create the proper game session.
+We choose a POST request, as we need to send the session's data to Gamelift for it to create the proper game session.

 [Here](../../Plugins/AWSOSS/Source/AWSOSS/Private/OnlineSubsystemAWS.cpp#L61) is how we create the http requests body